 - There is no substitute for well-trained workers and good supervision.

 Tools should be kept clean and sharp in order to function properly.
 Tools in good condition will make a clean cut on the tree, rather than bruising or tearing plant tissue.
 Dull or resin-coated knives tend to beat off the needle fascicles resulting in fewer buds being formed.
 Sharp tools also help reduce worker fatigue, a major factor in farm accidents.

 Shaping is an important part of preparing Christmas trees for sale.
 If done properly, shaping will provide:

-- A single main stem that is straight as possible.
+- A single main stem that is as straight as possible.

 - A symmetrical and balanced form.

 - Full and compact foliage with no voids.

 - A taper with the base of the tree approximately two-thirds the height of the tree.